-Prior to joining the Institute, Mr Sandison was the Deputy Secretary, Health and Information within the Australian Government Department of Human Services (DHS) where he was responsible for the administration and delivery of a range of programmes in the health, government, and business areas.
+Prior to joining the Institute, Mr Sandison was the Deputy Secretary, Health and Information within the Australian Government Department of Human Services, where he was responsible for the administration and delivery of a range of programs in the health, government, and business areas.
 This included undertaking the function of Chief Executive Medicare and oversighting the department's strategic information management function.
-Prior to this role Mr Sandison was a Deputy Chief Executive in Centrelink and held senior executive roles in the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Employment and Workplace Relations.
-Mr Sandison holds a Bachelor of Business Management, is an Australian and New Zealand School of Government Executive Fellow, and a Board Member for L'Arche Genesaret, an ACT community organisation for people with intellectual disabilities.
+Prior to this role, Mr Sandison was a Deputy Chief Executive in Centrelink and held senior executive roles in the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Employment and Workplace Relations.
+Mr Sandison holds a Bachelor of Business Management, is an Australian and New Zealand School of Government Executive Fellow, and Board Chair for L'Arche Genesaret, an ACT community organisation providing supported accommodation for people with intellectual disabilities.

-Matthew James is the Senior Executive, Housing and Specialised Services Group at the Australian Institute of Health & Welfare and he is the Deputy Director of the Institute.
-He was the Assistant Secretary, Information and Evaluation Branch in Indigenous Affairs Group in the Department of the Prime Minster and Cabinet (PM&C) from 2013 to November 2016.
-From 2008 to 2013, he was Branch Manager, Performance and Evaluation Branch in the former Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA).
-Prior to joining FaHCSIA, Matthew was a Branch Manager in the former Department of Education Employment and Training (DEEWR).
-At DEEWR, Matthew worked on employment policy and implementation as well as workplace relations policy and analysis.
-From 2002 to 2004 he was Counsellor, Employment, Education, Science and Training in the Australian Delegation to the OECD in Paris.
-Matthew was awarded the Public Service Medal in 2016.
+Prior to joining the Institute in November 2016, Mr James held leadership roles in performance, information and evaluation as Assistant Secretary, Indigenous Affairs Group in the Department of the Prime Minister and Cabinet, and as a Branch Manager within the former Department of Families, Housing, Community Services and Indigenous Affairs.
+He was also a Branch Manager in the former Department of Education Employment and Training, where he worked on employment policy and implementation as well as workplace relations policy and analysis.
+From 2002 to 2004 he was Counsellor—Employment, Education, Science and Training in the Australian Delegation to the OECD in Paris.
+Mr James was awarded the Public Service Medal in 2016.

-Dr Al-Yaman has wide ranging experience in statistical analysis and reporting, demographic techniques, data development, data quality assessment and improvement activities, and in building strong collaborative relationships with key stakeholders.
-She has a strong research background in health and a keen interest in knowledge translation and the link between research, policy and practice.
+Dr Al-Yaman has wide-ranging experience in statistical analyses and reporting, demographic techniques, data development, data quality assessment and improvement activities, and in building collaborative stakeholder relationships.
+She has a strong research background in health, and a keen interest in knowledge translation and the link between research, policy and practice.
 She holds a PhD in Immunology from the John Curtin School of Medical Research and a Masters of Population Studies from the ANU.
 Dr Al-Yaman was awarded a Fulbright Fellowship in 1990 and the Australian Public Service Medal in 2008.

-Michael Frost is responsible for the Health Performance Accountability Framework Group.
-His experience spans 17 years in federal and state governments in policy advice, performance reporting and administrative roles.
-Previously Mr Frost was the Executive Director, Strategic Initiatives for the (former) National Health Performance Authority.
-Prior to that he was the Deputy Head of Secretariat for the COAG Reform Council for more than six years, where he oversaw the council’s performance reporting in the health, education, skills, disability, housing, Indigenous sectors and microeconomic reform.
-He also led the council's review of the strategic planning systems of Australia’s capital cities against agreed national criteria.
-He has held various policy and management roles within the NSW Government in both the Department of Premier and Cabinet and the Office of Community Housing.
-This included periods managing the Cabinet Secretariat and advising on a range of portfolios, including treasury, finance, commerce, arts, health, Aboriginal affairs, youth, and intergovernmental relations and regulatory reform.
+Mr Frost’s experience spans nearly 20 years in federal and state governments, in policy advice, performance reporting and administrative roles.
+Previously, Mr Frost was Executive Director, Strategic Initiatives for the (former) National Health Performance Authority.
+Prior to that he was the Deputy Head of Secretariat for the COAG Reform Council for more than 6 years, where he oversaw the council’s performance reporting in the health, education, skills, disability, housing and Indigenous sectors and in microeconomic reform.
+He also led the council's review of the strategic planning systems of Australia’s capital cities.
+Mr Frost has held various policy and management roles within the NSW Government Department of Premier and Cabinet and the Office of Community Housing.
+This included periods managing the Cabinet Secretariat and advising on portfolios including treasury, finance, commerce, arts, health, Aboriginal affairs, youth, and intergovernmental relations and regulatory reform.
 Mr Frost has a Bachelor of Economics (first class honours in political science) and a Graduate Diploma in Public Administration (with Merit).

-Jenny Hargreaves leads the AIHW's Hospitals, Resourcing and Classifications Group.
-The Group provides statistical leadership, develops and compiles data, undertakes analyses and disseminates policy-relevant statistical information about hospitals, about human and financial resources in the health and welfare sectors, and about health sector performance.
-As part of her role heading the Group, Ms Hargreaves is Head of the Australian Collaborating Centre for the World Health Organization's Family of International Classification (a role of the AIHW), and also manages relationships with two of the AIHW's Collaborating Units: the National Injury Surveillance Unit, a Collaborating Unit of the Institute.
+Jenny Hargreaves is responsible for the Hospitals, Resourcing & Classifications Group, which provides statistical leadership, develops and compiles data, undertakes analyses and disseminates policy-relevant statistical information about hospitals (including on the MyHospitals website), human and financial resources in the health and welfare sectors, and health sector performance.
+As part of her role leading the Group, Ms Hargreaves is Head of the Australian Collaborating Centre for the World Health Organization's Family of International Classification (a role of the Institute), and manages relationships with the National Injury Surveillance Unit, a Collaborating Unit of the Institute.

-During his time at the Institute he has at various times held senior executive responsibility for finance, human resources, governance, information and communications technology, office accommodation, publications and media.
-Mr Kettle has a degree in engineering with management studies from the University of Cambridge, England and a diploma in computer science.
+During his time at the Institute, Mr Kettle has at various times held senior executive responsibility for finance, human resources, governance, information and communications technology, office accommodation, publications and media.
+Mr Kettle has a degree in engineering with management studies from the University of Cambridge, England, and a diploma in computer science.